Explore Through Exhibits

 Aiming for the Stars: Early Women Astronomers and the Detroit Observatory

-Explore the development and impact of astronomy for women at the University of Michigan.
-Created in collaboration with the Bentley Historical Library and the Undergraduate Research Opportunity Program (UROP), this exhibition gives a unique look into the lives of early women astronomy students at the D.O. and the impact as they pursued their professional careers.
+Created in collaboration with the Bentley Historical Library and the Undergraduate Research Opportunity Program (UROP), this exhibition gives a unique look into the lives of early women astronomy students at the Observatory and the impact as they pursued their professional careers.

 Visit the Exhibit